checksum tricks and tips

 Creating checksums "quietly"..

-If you want to script or schedule your hashing tasks, you will probably want checksum to run without the funky progress tip, dialogs and so forth.
+If you want to script or schedule your hashing tasks, you will probably want checksum to run without any dialogs, notifications and so forth.
 If so, add the Quiet switch.. q

-When the q options is used alone, if checksum encounters existing hash files, it continues as if you had clicked "No to All", in the dialog, so no existing files are altered in any way.
+When the q options is used alone, if checksum encounters existing hash files, it continues as if you had clicked "No to All", in the "checksum file exists!" dialog, so no existing files are altered in any way.
 This is the safest default.

 If you would prefer checksum to act as if you had clicked "Yes to all", instead, use q+, and any existing checksums will be overwritten.

-If you want synchronisation, add a y switch (it can be anywhere in the switches, so long as it's in there somewhere, but qy is just fine)
+If you want synchronization, add a y switch (it can be anywhere in the switches, so long as it's in there somewhere, but qy is just fine)

 Quiet operation also works for verification, failures are logged, as usual.
 Like most of checksum's command-line switches, these behaviours can be set permanently, in your checksum.ini.